The Best Luxury Resorts in the Bahamas

 Paradise Island

-This expansive resort lines five miles of beautiful beach and has 35 acres of formal gardens inspired by Versailles, including a restored 12th-century Augustinian cloister.
+This expansive resort lines five miles of beautiful white-sand beaches and has 35 acres of formal gardens inspired by Versailles, including a restored 12th-century Augustinian cloister.
 The juxtaposition of multitiered gardens with stone walls and sculptures and the brilliant blue waters of the Caribbean is quite striking.
 The gardens also make it one of the best luxury resorts in the Bahamas for weddings.
 Each building throughout The Ocean Club, a Four Seasons Resort on Paradise Island, is low-rise, which creates an intimate feeling, despite its size.
 You truly don’t need to leave the resort.
 It has three pools, a fantastic spa, six tennis courts, and access to the neighboring golf course.
+The resort manages to be family-friendly and cater to adults on getaways.
+There’s a fun lagoon pool where the kids can splash around as well as an elegant adults-only pool by the Versailles Gardens.

 The Cove